Northumbria (modern)

-In modern contexts Northumbria usually refers to the region of England between the Tees and Tweed, including the historic counties of Northumberland and Durham, but may also be taken to be synonymous with North East England.
-The area corresponds to the rump lands of the historical Kingdom of Northumbria, which later developed into the late medieval county of Northumberland or Comitatus Northumbriae, whose original southern boundary was the River Tees.
-A representative provincial flag of Northumbria is registered for the area.
+Northumbria, in modern contexts, usually refers to the region of England between the Tees and Tweed, including the historic counties of Northumberland and Durham, but it is often taken to be a synonymous with North East England.
+The area corresponds to the Viking-age rump of the Kingdom of Northumbria to the north of the Tyne, alongside the Patrimony of St Cuthbert, which lay between the Tyne and Tees.
+It further corresponds to the Norman-era county of Northumberland, or Comitatus Northumbriae, which originally encompassed the entire area between the Tweed to the Tees.
+A provincial flag of Northumbria has been registered.

 Definition

-Precise definitions vary but typically centre around the historic counties of Northumberland and Durham; the ceremonial counties of Northumberland, Durham and Tyne and Wear; or the North East England region.
-Parts of historic Yorkshire and ceremonial North Yorkshire are however included in these areas, respectfully.
-It is in the title of several institutions and companies:
+Precise definitions vary, but they typically centre around the historic counties of Northumberland and Durham; the ceremonial counties of Northumberland, Durham and Tyne and Wear; or the region of North East England.
+Parts of historic Yorkshire and ceremonial North Yorkshire are sometimes included.

+"Northumbria" appears in the names of several institutions and companies: